-ABS -Cooperation at eye level
+ABS – Cooperation at eye level

-To date there is little empirical evidence on the effectiveness of Access and Benefit-Sharing (ABS) under the Nagoya Protocol.
-Where available, information on the implementation of ABS has relatively often been published in the form of case studies.
-The project "ABS - Cooperation at eye level" aims to examine the perspectives of the provider countries on the implementation and effectiveness of ABS measures.
+There is little empirical evidence on the effectiveness of access and benefit sharing (ABS) under the Nagoya Protocol.
+If there is, it is relatively often in the form of case studies.
+The project ‘ABS - Cooperation at eye level’ now aims to analyse the perspective of provider countries on the implementation and effectiveness of ABS measures.
 On the one hand, effectiveness is understood as the satisfaction of the actors in the provider countries.
-On the other hand, the question is asked as to whether the measures contribute to the protection of biological diversity.
+On the other hand, the question is whether the measures contribute to the protection of biodiversity.

 More information about the project